“We’re remaining hopeful & determined to put up a fight. Right now, we’re trying to enjoy life & spend as much quality time together as possible.”

 After the initial shock of the ALS diagnosis, Paul says his thoughts turned to fears of financial uncertainty, “and will we end up in the streets someday soon?”
 He found a job in the IT department at the University of Kansas Medical Center, because up until now, Michelle was the main breadwinner in the house.

-Michelle is receiving tremendous support from her employer and co-workers participated in the local Keith Worthington Chapter ALS Walk as team “Michelle’s Mateys.”
-USA 800 sent the family on an all expenses paid trip to Disney World in October and has committed to keep Michelle working as long as possible.
+Michelle received tremendous support from her employer and co-workers participated in the local Keith Worthington Chapter ALS Walk as team “Michelle’s Mateys.”
+USA 800 sent the family on an all expenses paid trip to Disney World in October, 2011 and generously partnered with Michelle to keep her working as long as possible.

 St. Peter’s Catholic Parish and School dedicated its 2011 Mom’s Volleyball Tournament to Michelle, also donating $500 to the Mellands.
-A team of engineers, architects, contractors and skilled craftsmen from the parish, Knights of Columbus and Boy Scouts are undertaking a huge renovation of the Melland home to make it wheelchair compatible, potentially saving the family $50,000 in remodeling expenses.
-It is estimated the costs of non-donated goods and services will climb to over $20,000.
+During the spring and summer of 2012, a team of engineers, architects, contractors and skilled craftsmen from the parish, Knights of Columbus and Boy Scouts are undertook a huge renovation of the Melland home to make it wheelchair compatible, potentially saving the family $50,000 in remodeling expenses.

 Join Michelle’s Mateys